owxiang/wordplay/README.md

 ### Overview

-[WordPlay](https://main.d36gsd7ijqrswq.amplifyapp.com/) is a web-based application designed to provide an easily accessible platform for acronyms and abbreviations.
+[WordPlay](https://main.d36gsd7ijqrswq.amplifyapp.com/) is a web-based application developed to provide an easily accessible platform for acronyms and abbreviations.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ### Technologies used